Pipe Spring National Monument

 Planning Your Trip to Pipe Spring

-- Lodging: Visitors can find overnight accommodations at the Paiute campground adjoining the monument, or may travel to nearby Kanab, UT (20 miles away) or Hurricane, UT (45 miles away).
+- Where to stay near Zion National Park and Pipe Spring National Monument: Visitors can find overnight accommodations at the Paiute campground adjoining the monument, or may travel to nearby Kanab, UT (20 miles away) or Hurricane, UT (45 miles away).

 - Dining: There is a convenience store/gas station a quarter mile south of the spring as well as a small picnic area.
-Kanab Utah (20 miles away) offers dining and grocery options.
+Kanab, Utah, which is twenty miles away, offers dining and grocery options.

-- Fees and Permit information can be found on the park website.
+- All of the information about fees and permits can be found on the park website.

 Nearest airports to Pipe Spring

-- MCCARRAN INTERNATIONAL AIRPORT in Las Vegas: The nearest major airport with direct flights from many foreign and domestic destinations.
-Three-hour drive to the monument.
+- MCCARRAN INTERNATIONAL AIRPORT in Las Vegas: The nearest major airport with direct flights from many foreign and domestic destinations and a three hour drive to the monument.

-- ST. GEORGE REGIONAL AIRPORT: The closest airport to Zion with limited commercial flights.
-One-hour drive to the monument.
+- ST. GEORGE REGIONAL AIRPORT: The closest airport to Zion with limited commercial flights with only an hour drive to the monument.

-- SALT LAKE CITY INTERNATIONAL AIRPORT: Major airport with direct flights from many foreign and domestic destinations.
-Five-hour drive to the monument.
+- SALT LAKE CITY INTERNATIONAL AIRPORT: Major airport with direct flights from many foreign and domestic destinations and a drive that takes about five hours in total.

-- CEDAR CITY REGIONAL AIRPORT: Flights from Salt Lake City are available.
-One and a half hour drive to the monument.
+- CEDAR CITY REGIONAL AIRPORT: Flights from Salt Lake City are available followed by a one and half hour drive to the monument.

 9065 West, UT-9, Mt Carmel, UT 84755